Cedric0303/Vaccination-Notifier/README.md

 The script can notify you using a range of notification methods.
 Each requires its own configuration, as explained below:

-* #### Student email (default)
+* #### Email (default)

    The default notifcation method.
-The script will log in to your university email account and send you a self-email notifying you about the WAM/results change.
+The script will log in to your email account and send you a self-email notifying you about vaccination status changes.

    This option requires no additional configuration, but if you see an error (or similar):